-Foundry fabrication services revenue includes microelectromechanical systems (“MEMS”) foundry services, which the Company exited in fiscal year 2020, and Non-Recurring Engineering (“NRE”).
+Foundry fabrication services revenue includes microelectromechanical systems (“MEMS”) foundry services and Non-Recurring Engineering (“NRE”).
 Under these contracts, products are delivered to the customer at the completion of the service which represents satisfaction of the performance obligation as well as transfer of title.
 Depending on language with regards to enforceable right to payment for performance completed to date, related revenue will either be recognized over time or at a point in time.

 Product sales revenue consists of sales of RF filters and amps, which are sold with contract terms stating that title passes, and the customer takes control, at the time of shipment.
 Revenue is then recognized when the devices are shipped, and the performance obligation has been satisfied.
 If devices are sold under contract terms that specify that the customer does not take ownership until the goods are received, revenue is recognized when the customer receives the goods.

 The following table summarizes the revenues of the Company’s reportable segments for the year ended June 30, 2020, (in thousands):

 The following table summarizes the revenues of the Company’s reportable segments for the year ended June 30, 2019, (in thousands):

 The Company has determined that contracts for product sales revenue and foundry fabrication services revenue involve one performance obligation, which is delivery of the final product.

 The Company records a receivable when the title for goods has transferred.
 Generally, all sales are contract sales (with either an underlying contract or purchase order), resulting in all receivables being contract receivables.
 When invoicing occurs prior to revenue recognition a contract liability is recorded (as deferred revenue on the Consolidated Balance Sheet).